wzding/Coding_Practice/sql/README.md

 ## local variable + information_schema.tables

-Note that if set local variable in front, such as set @r1 := 0, : can be ignored.
+Note that if set local variable in front, such as set @r1 := 0; then ":" can be ignored.
 But if set in a table, : can not be ignored.
 It's better to just keep : all the time.